curiouselectric/batlistener/Bat Listener Instructions/BatListenerInstructions.rst

    :width: 400px

-The main tools required are: Soldering Iron, solder and side cutters.
-A screw driver and small set of pliers is also useful.
+The main tools required are:

+Soldering Iron, solder and side cutters.

+A screw driver and small set of pliers are also useful.

 A useful guide for learning to solder is available here: